 The 35F version of the Kyan is great for summer on warmer nights in the shoulder seasons.
 However, we think the 20F version might be better for full 3-season use.

 A direct benefit of this bag's minimal insulation is minimal weight.
 It tipped our scale at an impressive 1.89 pounds for a size long.
-Although synthetic bags are usually heavier than comparable down bags, the Kyan 35 is 3 ounces less than the similarly warm, but down, Sierra Designs Backcountry Bed 700.
+Although synthetic bags are usually heavier than comparable down bags, the Kyan 35 weighs a few ounces less than some similarly warm down bags we tried.

-The 35° and 20° versions of the Kyan also weigh less than the synthetic Mountain Hardwear Lamina 30.
-Both of these comparisons speak to just how lightweight this bag's low weight is.
+Both the 35° and 20° versions of the Kyan also weigh less than most other synthetic bags in the 30° range.
+This comparison speak to just how lightweight these Nemo bags are.
 Any shopper will be hard pressed to find a better warmth-to-weight ratio at a lower price.

 This bag does pretty well in the comfort department.
 The upper body dimensions are fairly generous, and it tapers toward the feet less than most mummy bags leaving extra space for your legs to move around.
-However, we consider the even wider dimensions of its Nemo cousin, the Riff 30, a better choice for side and tummy sleepers.
+However, we consider the wider dimensions of an hour-glass design to be a better choice for side and tummy sleepers.

-Overall, our testers thought the Kyan 35 was slightly more comfortable than other affordable mummy bags, such as the Mountain Hardwear Lamina 20 and Kelty Cosmic 20.
+Overall, our testers thought the Kyan 35 was slightly more comfortable than other affordable mummy bags, but not as cozy as an ultra-premium down bag.

 Ordinarily one of the primary drawbacks of synthetic insulation is higher weight and larger packed size than comparable levels of down insulation.
 In both of these areas, however, this bag's Primaloft Silver insulation outperformed similar priced down bags.
 In packed size specifically, it achieved one of the smallest compressed volumes we saw.
-This volume was particularly impressive because it matched its much more expensive down rival, the Therm-a-Rest Hyperion 32.
+This volume was particularly impressive because it matched a similarly rated 900 FP down bag that costs nearly twice as much.

 The Nemo Kyan was had one of the smallest packed sizes in our tests.
 And its included compression sack is pretty sweet too.